Supreme Court of British Columbia: Jurisdiction

-Justices and masters
+Judges and associate judges

 All justices of the Supreme Court (including the position of Chief Justice and Associate Chief Justice) are appointed by the federal cabinet, on recommendation of the Minister of Justice.
 All justices have full jurisdiction over any matter before the Court.

-It is court protocol to refer to the judges of the Court as "justices".
-Prior to 2021, justices in the court were addressed as "my Lord" or "my Lady".
-As of 2021, by directive of the Chief Justice, the terms "my Lord" and "my Lady" are to be avoided.
-Rather, Justices are addressed as "Chief Justice", "Associate Chief Justice", "Justice", "Madam Justice" or "Mr. Justice" as context requires.

-Masters are appointed by the provincial cabinet, on recommendation of the Attorney General in consultation with the Chief Justice.
-As provincial appointees, masters do not have inherent jurisdiction.
+Associate judges are appointed by the provincial cabinet, on recommendation of the Attorney General in consultation with the Chief Justice.
+As provincial appointees, associate judges do not have inherent jurisdiction.
 Their jurisdiction is limited to those matters granted to them by statute and the Rules of Court.
-Masters preside in chambers, where they usually hear interlocutory applications and other pre-trial matters.
-Masters cannot hear civil trials and do not preside in criminal matters.
-In court, Masters were formerly addressed as "Master," but in a practice direction issued on September 6, 1991, then Chief Justice Esson advised the most appropriate form of address would be "your Honour".
+Associate judges preside in chambers, where they usually hear interlocutory applications and other pre-trial matters.
+Associate judges cannot hear civil trials and do not preside in criminal matters.

+Associate judges were originally known as masters.
+Pursuant to a British Columbia Order in Council, the position was renamed from "master" to "associate judge".
+In court, masters were addressed as "Master," but in a practice direction issued on September 6, 1991, then Chief Justice Esson advised the most appropriate form of address would be "your Honour".
 Masters also sit and hear matters as registrars, hearing such matters as assessments of solicitors fees and accounts.

 Judicial districts

-The British Columbia Supreme Court sits in eight judicial districts called "counties".
-This is the only usage of "county" in British Columbia, which is a reference only to such court districts and has no similarity to the meaning in other provinces of Canada, the United States or United Kingdom.
+The Supreme Court sits in eight judicial districts called "counties".
+That is the only usage of "county" in British Columbia, which is a reference only to such court districts and has no similarity to the meaning in other provinces of Canada, the United States or United Kingdom.
 Prior to 1990, there existed in British Columbia a County Court, an intermediate court between the Provincial Court and the Supreme Court.
-In 1990, the County Court was merged with the Supreme Court and its judges became justices of the Supreme Court.
+In 1990, the County Court was merged with the Supreme Court, and its judges became justices of the Supreme Court.
 The judicial districts of the Supreme Court have the same boundaries of the counties of the former County Court.
-The judicial districts are: Cariboo; Kootenay; Nanaimo; Prince Rupert; Vancouver Westminister; Victoria; and Yale.
+The judicial districts are: Cariboo; Kootenay; Nanaimo; Prince Rupert; Vancouver Westminster; Victoria; and Yale.
 Within each county, or judicial district, justices are resident in the following locations: